 How is a Stakeholder Analysis Used in Organizational Change Management?

-- Key executives
+- C-level executives

 - Project sponsors

 - Process owners

 - Individual end-users, including front line employees